athyk213/trackstar/README.md

 ```

 ### Full Pipeline
 This pipeline is used to detect infractions in **videos that are stored in a videos/ directory** (as shown in the example file structure above).
-It uses the `pipeline/full_pipeline.py` file.
-Right now, it is set to take in videos from the `videos/demo` directory so that we can demo the full integration between the pipeline and the GUI.
-Run the following command during demos:
+It uses the `pipeline/full_pipeline.py` file, where you can modify the input/output directories.
+Run the following command to run the infraction detection on videos:

 ```bash
 ./run_full.sh